danfuzz/samizdat/doc/samizdat-0.md

 it returns `false`.

-*Note:* This function exists in order to provide a primitive function that returns a boolean.
-Without it, there would be no way to define boolean comparators in-language.
+*Note:* This function exists in order to provide a primitive comparison function that returns a boolean.
+Without it (or something like it), there would be no way to define boolean-returning comparators in-language.

 #### `lowSize value <> intlet`